DRCRecoveryData/WAV-Repair-Tool/README.md

 ![Image](https://github.com/DRCRecoveryData/WAV-Repair-Tool/blob/main/Images/Screenshot%20from%202024-04-30%2008-10-03.png)

 ## Overview
-The WAV Audio File Repair Tool is a program developed by DRC Recovery that repairs WAV audio files that have been corrupted by the Stop/DJVU Ransomware.
-The ransomware is known for encrypting a wide range of file types, including audio files, which can cause significant disruption and loss for those who rely on audio files for their work or personal projects.
-This tool can help to alleviate some of the damage caused by the ransomware by repairing the audio files and making them accessible once again.
+The WAV Audio File Repair Tool is a program developed by DRC Recovery that repairs WAV audio files corrupted by the Stop/DJVU Ransomware.
+This ransomware encrypts various file types, including audio files, causing significant disruption and loss.
+This tool helps mitigate the damage by repairing the audio files, making them accessible once again.

 ## Usage
-To use the tool, follow these steps:
+To use the tool:

-1. Download the latest release of the WAV Audio File Repair Tool from the releases page.
+1. Download the latest release from the releases page.
-2. Extract the contents of the archive to a directory on your computer.
+2. Extract the contents to a directory.
-3. Double-click the `main.py` or `waverepairgui.py` file to run the program.
+3. Run `main.py` or `waverepairgui.py`.
-4. Enter the path of the reference wave file and the path of the directory containing the corrupted wave files when prompted.
+4. Enter the reference wave file path and the directory with corrupted wave files.
-5. Wait for the tool to repair the files.
-A progress bar will be displayed to show the status of the repair process.
+5. Wait for repair completion, indicated by the progress bar.
-6. The repaired files will be saved to a directory named "Repaired" within the directory containing the corrupted wave files.
+6. Repaired files are saved to a directory named "Repaired".

-**Note:** The tool only repairs the audio files and does not provide a solution for decrypting the files or removing the ransomware itself.
-Victims of the Stop/DJVU Ransomware should still take steps to remove the malware and recover their data in a safe and secure manner.
+**Note:** The tool repairs files but doesn't decrypt or remove the ransomware.
+Victims should take steps for malware removal and data recovery.

 ## Contributing
-If you encounter any issues or have suggestions for improving the tool, please open an issue on the repository or submit a pull request with your changes.
+For issues or suggestions, open an issue or submit a pull request.

 ## License
-This tool is licensed under the GNU General Public License (GPL).
-See the LICENSE file for more information.
+Licensed under the GNU General Public License (GPL).
+See LICENSE for details.

 ## References
 - [Stop/DJVU Ransomware Description on Bleeping Computer](https://www.bleepingcomputer.com/news/security/djvu-ransomware-updated-to-v91-uses-new-encryption-mode/)